icco/daybyday/README.md

 ## Why

 I personally output a lot of data.
-Whether it's to Twitter, Flickr, Last.FM, <s>del.icio.us</s>Pinboard, or something else, I leak more data than my washing machine leaks water (and it never stops filling up).
+Whether it's to Twitter, Flickr, Last.FM, <strike>del.icio.us</strike>Pinboard, or something else, I leak more data than my washing machine leaks water (and it never stops filling up).
 I want to make a system that runs and gives me information about a certain day.
 I want to cache all of those API requests, so I don't do them a ton, and so I can have a database of the API responses.
 I also want to know what data I have put out so far today.

 ## Design

 Alright so let's go through some basic features we want.

 ### APIs

+Definitely

  * Last.FM
  * Twitter